lyndon025/playtested/src/content/article/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-04-25-one-of-the-scariest-games-ive-played-on-android-full-review-reporter
+title: One of the scariest games I’ve played on android | Full Review - Reporter
+game: Reporter
 description: Reporter - Scary Horror Game Reporter is a first-person adventure horror game that takes place in an antiquated, abandoned hospital.
 The game is developed by AGaming+ and is available on Android devices.
 featured: false
-pubDate: 2023-04-25
-tags:
-- action
-- android
-- mobile
-- reporter
-- taptap
-thumb: /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-0.avif
-title: One of the scariest games I’ve played on android | Full Review - Reporter
-game: Reporter
 gallery:
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-0.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-1.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-2.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-3.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-4.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-5.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-6.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-7.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-8.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-9.avif
   - /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-10.avif
+pubDate: 2023-04-25
+tags:
+  - action
+  - android
+  - mobile
+  - reporter
+  - taptap
+thumb: /images/reviews/legacy/2023-04-25-one-of-the-scariest-games-ive-played-on-android--full-review---reporter-0.avif
 ---

 Reporter - Scary Horror Game
 Reporter is a first-person adventure horror game that takes place in an antiquated, abandoned hospital.
 The game is developed by AGaming+ and is available on Android devices.

-**Pros:**
+## Pros

-+creepy atmosphere
+## +creepy atmosphere

-+actually scary without using many cheap jumpscares
+## +actually scary without using many cheap jumpscares

-+console-level graphics
+## +console-level graphics

-**Cons:**
+## Cons

 -very short, only an hour of story

 -inconsequential story

-📝Notable points:
+## 📝Notable points:

-*Voice-overs are only in Russian language
+## *Voice-overs are only in Russian language

-*One-time purchase only with no IAPs
+## *One-time purchase only with no IAPs

 Reporter follows the story of a journalist who is investigating a mysterious series of macabre events.
 This investigation has taken him to this old, abandoned hospital.
 As the player, you take on the role of this journalist and must explore the hospital, solve puzzles, and uncover clues while avoiding monsters to progress through the game.
 The game features an unsettling atmosphere, mild jump scares, and a variety of Resident Evil 7 inspired puzzler gameplay.